perguth/yggdrasil-protected-group/README.md

 # and restart the service if changed
 sudo service yggdrasil-protected-group restart

-# Now the group information gets synced and
+# Now the group is syncing.
-# the Yggdrasil IPs get whitelisted.
-# Whitelisted peers will show up here:
+# Already whitelisted IPs will are shown here:
 # $ sudo ufw show added

 # Enable the firewall